 Five weeks of losartan administration to Wistar rats did not result in any effect on volume densities and corresponding CSAs of individual components of arterial wall.

-On the other hand, losartan administration to SHR evoked pronounced effect on the arterial wall but different on intima in comparison with media.
+On the other hand, losartan administration to SHR evoked pronounced effect on the arterial wall but these effects were different on intima than on media.
 The analysis of the intima revealed increased mass of endothelial cells in the arterial wall.
-We suggest that it could be responsible for improving of the physiological regulatory mechanisms as it was observed in vessels after losartan treatment.
-We found enhanced endothelium dependent relaxation to acetylcholine in the thoracic aorta after losartan administration (Torok et al. 2006).
-Acetylcholine-induced relaxation also observed Soltis (1993) in aorta after 2 weeks of losartan (10 mg/kg s.c.) treatment.
-The findings are consistent with observation of Olson et al. (2004) who observed that losartan enhanced NO-synthase mRNA levels, protein expression, and NO production in pulmonary artery endothelium.
+We suggest that it could be responsible for improvement of physiological regulatory mechanisms as it was observed in vessels after losartan treatment.
+We found enhanced endotheliumdependent relaxation to acetylcholine in the thoracic aorta after losartan administration (Török et al. 2006).
+Improved acetylcholine-induced relaxation was also observed by Soltis (1993) in SHR aorta after two weeks of losartan treatment (10 mg/kg s.c.).
+The findings are consistent with the observation of Olson et al. (2004) who reported that losartan enhanced NO synthase mRNA levels, protein expression, and NO production in pulmonary artery endothelium.

 The analysis of the media revealed that both smooth muscle cells and extracellular matrix were decreased approximately to a similar extent.
-The preventive effect of losartan administration on arterial wall mass increasing may have been reasonably explained by protective effect of losartan on endothelial cells (Garg and Hassid 1989, 1997), and inhibition of proliferative action of Ang II on SMC.
-Tea et al. (2000) found AT2 receptors mediated vascular mass regression by stimulating SMC apoptosis in vivo, an effect seen during AT1 receptor blockade.
+The preventive effect of losartan administration on enlargement of arterial wall mass may have been reasonably explained by protective effect of losartan on endothelial cells (Garg and Hassid 1989), and inhibition of proliferative action of Ang II on SMC.
+Tea et al. (2000) found AT2 receptor-mediated vascular mass regression by stimulating SMC apoptosis in vivo, an effect seen during AT1 receptor blockade.
 Decreased mass of SMC in the vessel wall may participate in the antihypertensive effect of losartan.
 Our results revealed that losartan administration also affects extracellular matrix production.
-Thus, close relationship between matrix production and mass of SMC seems to be present.
-Present findings (decreased volume density and CSA of SMC and extracellular matrix) are in good agreement with observationss of Lopez et al. (2001), Rosendorf (1996), and Varo et al. (2000).
+Thus, a close relationship between matrix production and mass of SMC seems to be present.
+Present findings (decreased volume density and CSA of SMC and extracellular matrix) are in good agreement with earlier observations (Lopez et al. 2001, Rosendorf 1996, Varo et al. 2000).
 They observed that Ang II enhances collagen deposition and matrix components and alters structure and thickness of the arterial wall both resistant and conduit arteries.

-In conclusion, the present study has shown the course of blood pressure and morphological differences between coronary artery of SHR and normotensive Wistar rats at 9th week of age (myocardial and vessel wall hypertrophy, decrease of volume density and CSA of endothelial cells).
-Long-term losartan administration resulted in reduction of BP and myocardial mass in both SHR and Wistar rats.
-In opposite to Wistar rats losartan prevented increase of arterial wall mass and beneficially affected mainly volume density and related CSA of endothelial cells (up to control level) in SHR.
+In conclusion, the present study has shown the early development of blood pressure and morphological differences between coronary artery of SHR and normotensive Wistar rats aged 9 weeks (myocardial and vessel wall hypertrophy, decrease of volume density and CSA of endothelial cells).
+Long-term losartan administration resulted in a reduction of BP and myocardial mass in both SHR and Wistar rats.
+In contrast to Wistar rats losartan prevented the increase of arterial wall mass and beneficially affected mainly volume density and related CSA of endothelial cells in SHR.